FaroukIbrahim-FII/reading-notes-1/Code-201/Read02.md

 * `<del>` : lement can show text  that has been deleted.
 * `<s>` : element to represent things that are no longer relevant or no longer accurate.

-# Css :
+# Css

-### A CSS rule  contains two parts :
+### A CSS rule  contains two parts

 * Selectors indicate which  element the rule applies to.
 * Declarations indicate how  the elements referred to in  the selector should be styled.

 ```Css
  p { >> Selector
     font-family: Arial; >> Declaration
  }
  ```

-### CSS declarations sit inside curly brackets and each is made up of two parts: a property and a value .
+### CSS declarations sit inside curly brackets and each is made up of two parts: a property and a value

 ### `<link>` : The HTML External Resource Link element specifies relationships between the current document and an external resource.
-This element is most commonly used to link to stylesheets.
+This element is most commonly used to link to stylesheets

 * href : This specifies the path to the  CSS file .
 * type : This attribute specifies the type  of document being linked to.
 * rel : This specifies the relationship  between the HTML page and  the file it is linked to.

-### `<style>` : element allows style sheets to be embedded directly within content.
+### `<style>` : element allows style sheets to be embedded directly within content

-### CSS Selectors :
+### CSS Selectors

 * Universal  >> * { ..... }
 * Type >> h1, h2, h3 { ..... }